hchiam/please/README.md

 * as spell**ed** with the first letters of

+* fix: "Please print import spell with the first letters of Neptune unicorn moose panda Yoda as numb pie"

 * Try enable: "Please import spell with the first letters of Neptune unicorn moose panda Yoda **as** numb pie" with "as" as an 'escape' signal to stop spelling.

 * Try "Please import spell with the first letters of hippo igloo **ok/okay**" with "ok" or "okay" as an 'escape' signal to stop spelling?